Ridesharing Driver

 DashLink offers are typically longer delivery routes.
 The orders that we reviewed had 25+ stops with up to 40 miles of driving.

-So far, the initial payouts have been big!
+Sometimes payouts can be big!
 Check out this DashLink offer that paid $245 for 28 stops.

 In eligible cities, DoorDash launched a Waitlist feature that allows you to get in line for a DashLink order.
 If you get the invite to the Waitlist, definitely sign up.